 Kokopelli has become a mainstay in the packraft game in the last few years.
 The Hornet Lite is almost as light a raft as you will find, weighing only 4 pounds, but with a load capacity of 275 pounds.
 It’s single chambered, while the seat is inflatable and removable, both combining to cut down on weight.
 Two D-rings allow you to secure your gear properly, and the height of the seat is designed to let you sit high up for a deeper paddle stroke.
 The floor is 210D nylon, and all the seams are 1” welded for the best in durability and waterproofing.

-For a lightweight, entry-level packraft that won’t break the bank, the Hornet Lite is your best choice.
-We really appreciate the inflatable seat, as many other lightweight rafts in this price range do not come with seats.
+For a lightweight, entry-level packraft that won’t break the bank, the Hornet Lite looks like a solid choice.
 And the weight capacity of 275 pounds is enough to hold just about anything.

 Alpacka is a premier name in packrafting, so you really can’t go wrong with one of their rafts.
 The Scout is their basic model, even lighter than the Hornet Lite, as only 2.8 pounds.
 When lightweight is all you need, this is the one you should reach for.
 It doesn’t have the features of the Hornet Lite.
 Not even the seat.
 It features 10” tubes made of 210-Denier Nylon, with a 420D nylon floor that allows for durability while cutting down on weight.
 There’s really not much to look at here, except an extremely light, durable and packable raft at a solid price point.
 A go-to for canyoneering, fast-packing and ultralight adventures, the Scout doesn’t have a lot of features – not even a seat – but makes up for it by cutting down on weight while maintaining durability.